 Elderly or retired people have access to certain types of tax deductions that can significantly reduce their overall obligations.
 Many people do not itemize their deductions and simply receive a standard deduction.
 If you will turn 65 by January 1 of the year after the current tax year, you will receive a higher standard deduction.
 You also can get a higher standard deduction if your spouse is older than 65, and you file your return jointly.

 Another common type of deduction that may help aging Americans is a deduction for medical expenses.
 These can be substantial for elderly people, even if they receive Medicare.
-You can apply this deduction to medical and dental expenses that go beyond 10 percent of your adjusted gross income.
-(Until recently, the threshold was 7.5 percent, but the law has changed.)
+You can apply this deduction to medical and dental expenses that go beyond 7.5 percent of your adjusted gross income.

 Deductions for Contributions to Retirement Plans

 Contributions to 401(k) plans and IRAs are tax-deductible, regardless of your age.
 If you are over 50, moreover, you can make a greater contribution to this type of plan.
 If you run your own business, your plan may have contribution limits that increase for people who are over 55.
 Roth 401(k) plans and IRAs are somewhat different because you pay tax on contributions but not on withdrawals after retirement.
 Income and interest in Roth accounts thus are fully tax-free.

 Investment dividends, interest, and capital gains provide one of the main sources of income for retired people.
 They are taxed less heavily than other types of income and may not be taxed at all for people in some tax brackets.
 You can apply a deduction for any fees for investment-related assistance that go beyond two percent of your adjusted gross income.
 This deduction also applies to fees for accountants, lawyers, investment newsletters, or agents who collect investment income for you.
 It does not apply to broker fees related to obtaining investment property.